For

 donor advising, and non-profit management.
 Her recent projects include advising in the redesign of a major local public arts

-a national coalition,and assisting in the redesign of a national foundation.
-Her work has addressed a variety of topics including
+coalition, and assisting in the redesign of a national foundation.
+Her work has addressed a variety of topics including arts

-community organizing and volunteer work in both public and alternativel schools, political campaigns, environmental organizations,
+and volunteer work in both public and alternativel schools, political campaigns, environmental organizations, local artists'

-local artists' cooperatives and arts organizations, childcare programs, food pantry programs, and neighborhood organizations.
+cooperatives and arts organizations, childcare programs, food pantry programs, and neighborhood organizations.
+She is the

 and has served on a number of boards.
-She currently sits on a city-university liaison committee and is an advisor to an emerging
+She currently sits on a city-university liaison committee and is an advisor to a community

-Mary lives in Madison, Wisconsin with her large extended family.
-Her personal activities include reading, writing, costume
+lives in Madison, Wisconsin with her large extended family.
+Her personal activities include reading, writing, costume design,

-design, and mosaic sculpture.
-She is deeply grateful for her family, her garden, the man who taught her to read, and
+canine agility, and mosaic sculpture.
+She is deeply grateful for her family, her garden, the man who taught her to read,

 Selected Reports and Publications